danielpeter/specfem3d_globe/10_graphics.md

     2. After executing this script, all the necessary mesh topology files as well as the kernel array files are collected to the local directory on the front end.

-3.  **Combine kernel files into one mesh file**

-    We use an auxiliary program `combine_vol_data.f90` to combine the volumetric kernel files from all slices into one mesh file, and `combine_surf_data.f90 `to combine the surface kernel files.
+3.  **Combine kernel files into one mesh file** We use an auxiliary program `combine_vol_data.F90` to combine the volumetric kernel files from all slices into one mesh file, and `combine_surf_data.F90` to combine the surface kernel files.

     1. Compile it in the global code directory: